uc-dataviz/course/assignments/Survey_Report.md

 As for the time.
 The graph group took 4.4645 seconds to answer this question in average.
 However, it took the table group 4.966929 seconds in average.
 Obviously, the graph group is faster.
 In terms of showing the rank, the graph definitely has a better effect.

+To sum up, according to the survey, the grap conveys the rank better.

 McDonald's sales is about how many billions?
 --------------------------------------------